-This might sound obvious ... but you need to be very clear about what you do!
+This might sound obvious ... but you need to be very clear about what you do as a freelancer.
 Imagine someone coming to your website who's never heard of you before.
 You need a couple of sentences, or maybe a short list, to explain what exactly it is that you offer.